valerielnd/School_District_Analysis/README.md

 - Overall passing percentage

 As mentioned earlier, there are 15 schools in the district.
-While the average math score at the district level is 79, the minimum average per school is 76.6, and the maximum is 83.8.
+While the average math score at the district level is 79, the minimum average score per school is 76.6, and the maximum is 83.8.
 The average reading score per school is higher than math and is between 80.7 and 84.0.
-As for the overall passing percentage, while the mean for the district is 65%, this table shows the minimum average per school is 54%, and the maximum is 91.33%, which suggests some variability across the school.
+As for the overall passing percentage, while the mean for the district is 65%, this table shows the minimum percentage per school is 54%, and the maximum is 91.33%, which suggests some variability across the school.

 ![original_per_school_summary](https://github.com/valerielnd/School_District_Analysis/blob/main/Pictures/original_per_school_summary.png)